Comprehensive Analysis of Vertical Farming: Goals, Contradictions, and Investment Requirements

 Maximizing resource efficiency is a central pillar of vertical farming.
 Traditional agriculture consumes vast amounts of water, land, and nutrients, while VPS offers a controlled environment that reduces the overall resource footprint.
 The main resource efficiency goals include:

 • Nutrient Efficiency: VPS ensures precise nutrient delivery directly to plant roots, minimizing waste.
 Unused nutrients can be recycled back into the system, reducing environmental leakage and improving overall efficiency.
+Precision nutrient management also ensures that plants receive the optimal balance of nutrients for growth, which can lead to increased productivity and better crop quality.
+By eliminating the problem of nutrient runoff, which is a significant environmental issue in traditional farming, VPS contributes to reducing the eutrophication of nearby water bodies and promotes more sustainable agriculture practices.

 2. Energy Efficiency and Cost Optimization